 One of the great things about PDF Expert is that it’s fast and slick to use.
 Thanks to smooth scrolling and a fast search function, you can quickly find what you’re looking for across multiple PDF files.

 This app lets you edit images, text and links, plus the software can automatically detect fonts, size and opacity of writing.
 Plus, if you happen to own an iPad Pro and Apple Pencil, you can add annotations and notes to documents on-the-go.
 Like most PDF apps out there, PDF Expert comes with a free download option, but the paid version provides a license for up to three macs.

 Wondershare has developed a Mac version of the popular PDFelement app, which is positioned as an easy way to edit PDF documents.
 It gives you the tools to add text, images, links, backgrounds, watermarks, headers and footers to PDF documents.

 The software provides an extensive selection of PDF editing options.
 Not only can you add text to documents, but you can also tweak the font type, size and style.
 There’s the ability to rotate, extract, replace and crop images too.

 PDFelement is a great option for teams in particular, with powerful collaborative capabilities, letting you add sticky notes, comments, text boxes and more.
 And you can use the tool to fill out business documents such as contracts and tax forms.
-PDFelement retails at $59 for the standard package, but for all features you will need the Professional package priced at $79.
+PDFelement offers a standard package, but for all features you will need there is a professional package.